decred-proposals/mainnet/d3b16861a7e555db2fdd25b589123f4b6c4289c857fbdff329a4ffb1cb60c4d9/1/payload/index.md

 ### PolisPay APP (brief explanation)

-> There is a presentation attached that explains the capabilities of the app.
+> There are images attached that explain the properties of the wallet.

 The PolisPay app is a complete non-custodial and trustless cross-platform wallet (available for iOS, Android, Linux, and macOS) that enables users to safely store cryptocurrencies and enables to purchase goods and services.